 Traveler’s checks are accepted by most bank operated exchanges and typically get a better rate than pure currency exchange.
 It also provides greater security if they are lost or stolen.
 In the age of debit cards, Traveler’s checks seem to less common means of getting money while abroad.

 It’s not advisable to carry a large amount of cash on you when you are about town.
 It is a best practice to only carry what you need for the day or evening and leave any extra in the safe in the hotel.
 Only carry what you can afford to lose.

-Pattaya is relatively safe travel destination, however there is crime, including pick pocketing, bag snatching, and muggings.
+Pattaya is a relatively safe travel destination, however, there is crime, including pickpocketing, bag snatching, and muggings.
 The people that most often make the new usually have made bad decisions – wearing gold chains or expensive watches while walking down a dark alley or letting Ladyboys or girls rub up on them on beach road in the wee hours of the morning.
 They always seem to report they were carrying large sums of cash with them.
 Like anywhere else in the world, use common sense and you should be just fine.